Push-Slice

 Frequently asked questions

-Is a push-slice worse than a regular slice?
+Is this worse than an ordinary slice?

 Related terms